 June 30, 20 13 June 30, 20 12 D ecember 31, 2012 December 31, 2011

-Homes in Active Homes in Active Homes in Active Homes in Active
+Completed Homes in Progress Active Communities Completed Homes in Progress Active Communities Completed Homes in Progress Active Communities Completed Homes in Progress Active Communities

-Completed Progress Communities Completed Progress Communities Completed Progress Communities Completed Progress Communities
+completed FIUgress communities completed FIUgress Communities Completed FIUgress communities completed FIUgress Communities

 Central 81 157 9 31 81 5 105 98 8 59 27 5

-Western 31 47 1 2 17 1 11 26 2 7
+Western 31 47 1 2 17 1 11 26 2 7 -

 Eastern 3 21

 Total 115 225 10 33 98 6 116 124 10 59 34 5

 By December 31, 2013, we expect to have 17 active communities in our Central region, three in our Western region and four in our Eastern region for a total of 24 active communities.
 We expect to add two new active communities in our Central region (Houston and Fort Worth), one new active community in our Western region (Phoenix) and one in our Eastern region (Orlando) during the third quarter of 2013, and two in our Eastern region (Atlanta) in the fourth quarter of 2013.
 As of June 30, 2013, we have made \$11.7 million of capital expenditures relating to communities to be added during the third and fourth quarters.
 We funded these capital expenditures through a combination of cash on hand, contributions from non-controlling interests and borrowings under our revolving credit facilities.
 We expect to spend an additional \$6.0 million to 8.0 million for these new communities during the remainder of 2013, and fund such expenditures through a combination of cash on hand, contributions from non-controlling interests, borrowings under our revolving credit facilities and a portion of net proceeds from this offering.
-While as of June 30, 2013, we had 13 completed homes and 62 homes in progress in these communities, we have not generated any revenues in these communities.
+While as of June 30, 2013, we have not generated any revenues in these communities.